marijaklisarovska/CoffeeMaker/README.md

 Descritpion of the application

-The application represents a simple coffee shop with a simple design that let's a certain user order a coffee of his liking, and after that, the player recieves the bill and a simple design shows the user the progress of his coffee being made.
+The application represents a simple and easily usable coffee shop application with a simple design that let's a certain user order a coffee of his liking, and after that, the player recieves the bill and a simple design shows the user the progress of his coffee being made.

 ---